RS-codes/Qt5_Intermediate_3.2_Settings_Groups_in_QSettings/README.md

 # Qt5_Intermediate_3.2_Settings_Groups_in_QSettings

+#In settings, groups in Qsettngs discussed and

-#SourceCode to be added soon
+#SourceCode added